-The other day on XM Radio I was listening to Bob Edwards interview one of XM’s Classical Music hosts.
-The two were discussing the enormous impact of Leonard Bernstein.
-Edwards asked a really good question, as he often does: If every member of the New York Philharmonic is a virtuoso musician able to read, interpret and play virtually any piece of music ever written for their instrument, what exactly does the conductor do?
+Years ago, I heard Bob Edwards ask a classical music critic: If every member of the New York Philharmonic is a virtuoso musician able to play any piece of music ever written for his instrument, what exactly does the conductor do?

-The XM Classical host answered, and I’m paraphrasing slightly, “There’s a lot that goes on between the notes.”
+The critic responded, “There’s a lot that goes on between the notes.”